BruceLeo99/do-taichi-with-NAO/README.md

   - **Robots can help!** Human-Robot Interaction affects pain and stress reduction (Geva et al., 2022), and improves physical and mental strength likewise (E.A.
 Konjin, 2022).

 ## How to use? 🔨
-1. Download the file and install  [Choregraphe](https://www.aldebaran.com/en/support/nao-6/choregraphe-setup-214-windows)
+1. Download the file and install  [Choregraphe](https://www.aldebaran.com/en/support/nao-6/downloads-softwares)
-2.
+2. (If Missing vcomp120p.dll) Install *Microsoft Visual C++ Redistributable Packages for Visual Studio 2013* - this package is required to run Choregraphe
+3.

 ## Future Work